SQE-INRiM/JosephsonCircuitsOptimizer/README.md

 ### **Working space structure**

-[JosephsonCircuitsOptimizer.jl](https://github.com/SQE-INRiM/JosephsonCircuitsOptimizer) operates within an external **working space** containing specific files.
+JCO operates within a **working space** containing specific files.
 These files must be placed inside a folder named `working_space` within the working directory.
 The `working_space/user_inputs` folder should contain the following files:
 -  `device_parameters_space.json` which contains the device parameters space to define the circuit design.
 -  `drive_physical_quantities.json` in which you define the frequency range and sources features.